 Talk with a health care provider about your risk for breast cancer and the best screening plan for you.

 These guidelines are adapted from the American Cancer Society (ACS).

 You can now schedule your mammogram online with MyChart.

 Meet our team of experienced radiologists.

 Radiology: MRI, CT and Ultrasound

 PacMed provides MRI (magnetic resonance imaging), CT (computed tomography) and ultrasound services in partnership with Inland Imaging, located at our Beacon Hill clinic.
-Learn more about our Inland Pacific Imaging radiologists here.
+Learn more about our Inland Pacific Imaging radiologists.

-If you're concerned about the radiation from medical tests you can get more information here, at RadiologyInfo.org
+If you’re concerned about the radiation from medical tests you can get more information at RadiologyInfo.org